 Shame feels as if you were shrinking.
 It makes you want to disappear.
 It makes you feel you’re unworthy

 Toxic shame can lead to self-hate, which, if left unresolved, eventually can result in other coping mechanisms, such as self-harm or harm to others.
 Self-harm can take various forms, including addiction, self-punishment or in its extreme form – suicide.
 Harm to others can involve emotional, physical or mental abuse.

 Self-harm is generally a cry for help or an attempt to escape emotional pain.
 Addictions are coping strategies that provide temporary relief from emotional pain.
 Although addictions may provide temporary relief in the moment they have debilitating effects over the long term.

 Addictions can take the form of eating disorders, substance abuse, self-harm, workaholism, sex, even entertainment and social media.
 At the end of the day, they all have one thing in common – they are trying to mask the symptoms of a problem instead of addressing the root cause.

 Dysfunctional Family Dynamics

 Shame is generally used as a weapon of control in dysfunctional families.
 Perfectionism, criticism, blame, righteousness, rage or power are some cover methods in which we divert our shame onto others instead of facing it within ourselves.

 This is also one of the reasons why empaths generally become some of the greatest healers.
-Through resolving the complexity of these dynamics, they are able to attune and guide others who are in the process of healing and liberating themselves from wounds of the past.
+By resolving the complexity of these dynamics, they can attune and guide others who are in the process of overcoming toxic shame and healing wounds of the past.